Dmoralesc01/Machine_Learning_Zoomcamp_David_Morales/Midterm Project: Student Academic Success Prediction/README.md

 In order to run this project in your local machine, download the contents of this repository.
 Install docker on your local machine if you don't have it.
 Run `docker run -it --rm -p 9696:9696 midterm-project` on the terminal.
 Once the container is running, open a new terminar window and run `python predict_test.py`
+Go to the `Video - Web Service Deployed` file in this folder and download the mp4 video to see the deployed model in action.